ZulNs/Timepicker.js/timepicker-api-doc.md

 - **`.setHours(hour)`**

-  Sets the timepicker initial hours with `hour` value in the 24 hours system format.
+  Sets the timepicker initial hours with `hour` value in the 24 hours system format while the widget is in timepicker mode.
+Ignored in clock mode.

 - **`.setLightTheme(isLightTheme)`**